mikkosyrja/symedit/help/eng/format.rst

 Symbol format
 =============

-xxx
+Format contains drawing commands separated by semicolons.
+Symbol coordinate area is 100x100 and origin is at center.
+Coordinate X component is horizontal from left to right and Y component is vertical from bottom to top.
+Angle zero direction points to right and rotation is counter-clockwise.

+For example, application crosshair logo can be defined like this:

+``R50;U-50,0;D50,0;U0,50;D0,-50``

 Commands
 --------

-Commands are separated by semicolons.
-Coordinate X is horizontal component from left to right and Y is vertical component from bottom to top.
+Following drawing commads are available.

 **U** - Change position
 ^^^^^^^^^^^^^^^^^^^^^^^